koraktor/gallerist/README.md

 Gallerist
 =========

-Gallerist is a web application to browse libraries of Apple’s Photos app.
+Gallerist is a web application to browse libraries of Apple Photos and iPhoto.
 It is built on top of [Sinatra][sinatra].

 ## Requirements

- * One or more Photos libraries (`.photoslibrary` directories)
+ * One or more Photos or iPhoto libraries (`.photoslibrary` or `.photolibrary` directories)
  * Ruby 2.x with Bundler

 OS X 10.9 and above ship with Ruby 2.0.
 You will only have to install Bundler